BPMData/JHU_5_ReproducibleResearch/Project2_RMD.md

 ![](Project2_RMD_files/figure-html/human plot fatality adjusted-1.png)<!-- -->

-Now we see that while Tornado still leads the pack (being a storm type that tends to cause a fair number of fatalities, even though it causes far more injuries), we see that Hurricane jumps from 8th to a more plausible 4th place, Lightning and Strong Wind swapped places, which Lightning now being ranked higher, and Flash Flood is now ranked higher than Flood.
-All these changes make intuitive sense, which gives us reassurance that our weighting system was a good, if rudimentary idea.
+Now we see that while Tornado still leads the pack (being a storm type that tends to cause a fair number of fatalities, even though it causes far more injuries), we see that Hurricane jumps from $8th$ to a more plausible $4th$ place, Lightning and Strong Wind swapped places, with Lightning now being ranked higher, and Flash Flood is now ranked higher than Flood.
+All these changes make intuitive sense; for example, naturally more people would die in an unexpected flood than an expected one.
+This gives us reassurance that our weighting system was a good, if rudimentary idea.

-Thus, we can see that in the United States from 1950 to 2011, the weather events which most impacted human health tended were Tornadoes, heat waves, lightning storms (probably correlated somewhat with tornadoes), and Hurricanes, Strong Winds and Flash Floods.
-Ice Storms, as annoying as they might be to drivers in northern states, tend not to cause many fatalities, and comparatively few injuries compared to the higher ranked event types.
+In conclusion, we can see that in the United States from 1950 to 2011, the weather events which most impacted human health were Tornadoes, Heat waves, Lightning storms (probably correlated somewhat with tornadoes), and then Hurricanes, Strong Winds and Flash Floods.
+Ice Storms, as annoying as they might be to drivers in northern states, tend not to cause many fatalities, as well as comparatively few injuries compared to the higher ranked event types.

-One final thing to note is that splitting up Excessive Heat from Heat seems to end up undercounting the effects of both events, but the NOAA itself explictly draws this distincton, so we maintained it in our analysis.
+One final thing to note is that splitting up Excessive Heat from Heat seems to end up undercounting the effects of both events, but the NOAA itself explicitly draws this distinction, so we maintained it in our analysis.

 <h3 align = "center">  **Weather Events with Economic Consequences** </h3>

 From here, we can go on to analyze weather events with economic consequences, defined as those weather events in the NOAA Storm Data set which contained an explicitly recorded value for either the variable PROPDMG or CROPDMG.
 PROPDMG is typically defined as damage inflicted to private property as well as public infrastructure and facilities; beginning in 1993, the NOAA began including estimates of damage to crops as well, hence the inclusion of the variable CROPDMG.

+A quick calculation shows us that there are actually $5,857$ observations spanning the full duration of the period in which CROPDMG was being recorded that caused no property damage but some crop damage, which seems to imply the value of this variable; it's uncertain whether these instances would simply have been rolled into property damage prior to 1993, however.

 ```r